Protect Our Residents

 Over the last decade, the City Council majority has taken millions of dollars in campaign support from giant land developers, funneled through “dark money” political committees.
 And what have those contributions bought?
 A City Council that rubber-stamps developer proposals to build thousands upon thousands of new houses and apartments.

-If I am elected, I will lead the fight for the City Council to restore our Irvine Master Plan and reassert control over growth and development in Irvine.
+I will lead the fight for the City Council to restore our Irvine Master Plan and reassert control over growth and development in Irvine.

 Honor Our Voters & Veterans